xmacan/plugin_flowview/README.md

 ## Automatic Flow Version Detection:

-The new Cacti based flow-capture script will auto-detect either V5, V9 or V10 flows automatically.
-So, can dynamically switch these streams versions without issue.
-However, we recommend you have one receiver per flow source, and that you feed multiple streams to the same receiver port.
-The flow-capture script also detects IPv4 and IPv6 addresses automatically.
+The new Cacti based flow-capture script will auto-detect either V5, V9 or IPFIX flows automatically.
+So, can dynamically switch these streams versions without issue and you can have multiple streams coming into the same port at the same time.
+However, we recommend you have you watch the CPU utilization of the flow collector processes, and if they start consuming near 100% utilization, you should add more listeners to spread the load.

 ## Automatic Domain Resolution: